-The BBC on Thursday appointed five non-executive directors, namely former Virgin Cinemas and Virgin Entertainment CEO Simon Burke; House of Lords member and former Paralympian Tanni Grey-Thompson; Ian Hargreaves, a professor of digital economy at Cardiff University; technology entrepreneur Tom Ilube; and Arts Council England chair Nicholas Serota.
+The BBC on Thursday appointed five non-executive directors, namely former Virgin Cinemas and Virgin Entertainment CEO Simon Burke, House of Lords member and former Paralympian Tanni Grey-Thompson, Ian Hargreaves, a professor of digital economy at Cardiff University, technology entrepreneur Tom Ilube and Arts Council England chair Nicholas Serota.

-The BBC executives joining director general Tony Hall on the board are Bulford, Davie and Ken MacQuarrie, director of nations and regions, the broadcaster also said Thursday.
+The BBC executives joining director general Tony Hall on the board are Bulford, Davie and Ken MacQuarrie, director of nations and regions, the broadcaster also said on Thursday.

 Said Clementi: "I'm delighted to have been able to put together such a talented board with a broad range of skills and experience who will be able to ensure the BBC remains a first-class broadcaster.
 The board will push the BBC to offer the highest quality, hold its executives to account on delivery, while protecting its independence to ensure license fee payers get the very best programs and services."